Christian Kist: PDC

-Kist lost 5–2 to Matt Padgett in the final round of the third day, but finished in the top 24 on the Q School Order of Merit to seal a two-year PDC tour card.
+At 2014 PDC Q School Kist lost to Matt Padgett in the final of the third day, but finished in the top 24 on the Q-School Order of Merit to seal a two-year PDC Tour Card.
 His first quarter-final came a month later at the fourth UK Open Qualifier where he lost 6–1 to Jamie Lewis.
 At the UK Open he saw off Antonio Alcinas 9–2 and survived as Vincent van der Voort missed match darts in three successive legs in the next round to win 9–8.
 In the fifth round, Kist was beaten 9–6 by Mervyn King.
 At the third Players Championship, Kist beat James Wade 6–3 to reach his first semi-final on the PDC tour where he missed four match darts against Gary Anderson and went on to lose 6–5.
 He let 3–1 and 5–3 leads slip in the first round of the European Championship against Mervyn King to lose 6–5.
 At the Grand Slam he enjoyed 5–2 and 5–1 wins over Andy Hamilton and Richie George to finish second in his group behind Phil Taylor.
 In the last 16, Kist started well to be 3–0 ahead of Michael Smith, but went on to be eliminated 10–5.
 Kist was the final qualifier for the Players Championship Finals and missed one dart at the bull to beat Anderson, instead being defeated 6–5 with an average of 100.40 to Anderson's 110.62.